KatWest/dev260_fall_2025/assignments/final/README.md

 # Project Title

-> One-sentence summary of what this app does and who it's for.
+> An app simulating how a fantasy adventurer's guild might work.

 ---